p3l6/blog/about/now.md

 redirect_from: /now/
 ---

-Last updated: 5 Sept 2024
+Last updated: 30 Oct 2024
 {: .note}

 ## Family

-I'm living in Apex, NC with my wife, our child (2), and our dog.
+I'm living in Apex, NC with my wife, our children (2 and newborn), and our dog.
-We are expecting our second child in October.

 We believe in Jesus and attend a local presbyterian church.